-As an AUS student, you will learn from and work alongside distinguished faculty who are leaders in their fields and are engaged in research and scholarly/creative activity that is recognized globally.
-AUS will also provide you with opportunities to expand your horizons and pursue programs of study that will position you for success in the future.
+As an AUS student, you will learn from and work alongside distinguished faculty who are leaders in their fields-their research and scholarly/creative activity routinely receive global recognition.
+Through its academic offerings, vibrant campus life, international partnerships and active engagement with organizations and leaders throughout the UAE, AUS will provide you with countless opportunities to expand your horizons and achieve personal growth that will pave the way for your future success.

 This catalog provides an opportunity to learn more about AUS, including an overview of the university's programs and policies.
-For more information about any content in this catalog, please contact the relevant office who will be happy to assist you.
+For more information about any topic covered in these pages, please contact the relevant office and our team will be happy to assist you.